manju4ever/tiny-image-editor/README.md

 ## Tiny Image Editor
-### A react component which utlizes react-dropzone, react-image-crop and react-dropzone
+### A react component which utlizes react-dropzone, react-image-crop and material-ui

 * Do `npm install --global npx` as the npm scripts needs them.